 On October 1, 2018, we entered into a consulting agreement with Ann Leen, a founder and our Chief Scientific Officer.
 Pursuant to the consulting agreement, Dr. Leen provides services to the Company in her role as Chief Scientific Officer.
-The consulting agreement, as amended on March 1, 2023, has a term that expires on December 31, 2023, following which the parties may renew the agreement in one-year increments.
-Pursuant to the consulting agreement, we have agreed to pay Dr. Leen a consulting fee at a monthly rate of \$25,133.33, and Dr. Leen is eligible to receive a 40% annual performance bonus subject to approval of the Board.
+The consulting agreement, as amended on December 31, 2023, has a term that expires on December 31, 2024, following which the parties may renew the agreement in one-year increments.
+Pursuant to the consulting agreement, we have agreed to pay Dr. Leen a consulting fee at a monthly rate of \$20,000.00, and a fee of \$350.00 per hour for each hour in excess of 20 hour per week each month.
 Dr. Leen is also entitled to reimbursement for expenses incurred in the course of rendering services under the consulting agreement.